Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Therefore, you can sort of think of these exercises as guided conversations.
 Following the audio lesson, you then review what you just learned through an assortment of drills and exercises, including digital flashcards, quizzes, and speed games.

 The Busuu lessons are similar to the second half of the Pimsleur lessons.
-In other words, there are no guided conversations.
-Each overarching Busuu lesson takes anywhere from 5 to 15 minutes to complete and involves three or four mini-lessons.
+In other words, there are no guided conversations with Busuu and you just get the rapid fire drills.
+Each Busuu lesson takes anywhere from 5 to 10 minutes to complete and consists of interactive exercises (somewhat similar to Duolingo).

 Pricing & Subscription Options